OmniBlocks/scratch-gui/README.md

 * scratch-parser extracts and validates sb2 and sb3 files
 * scratch-storage is an abstraction around fetch() used for downloading (and theoretically uploading) files.
 It is the reason why you can add files to your workspace and they work without being uploaded to any cloud storage.
 * scratch-l10n contains translations and localizations.
 This provides accessibility to people who speak other languages but want to use OmniBlocks.
+* caffeine- wait- wha? how did this one get here?